Light770/DeepSeek_Distillation_Dataset_Generator/README.md

 See [DEVELOPMENT.md](docs/DEVELOPMENT.md) for detailed development guidelines.

+There are still changes to the prompting strategy & validation techniques of the data

 ## Contributing

 Contributions are welcome!
 Please read [CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.